Alternative medicine: Rejection of science

 Complementary and alternative medicine (CAM) is not as well researched as conventional medicine, which undergoes intense research before release to the public.
 Practitioners of science-based medicine also discard practices and treatments when they are shown ineffective, while alternative practitioners do not.
 Funding for research is also sparse making it difficult to do further research for effectiveness of CAM.
 Most funding for CAM is funded by government agencies.
 Proposed research for CAM are rejected by most private funding agencies because the results of research are not reliable.
 The research for CAM has to meet certain standards from research ethics committees, which most CAM researchers find almost impossible to meet.
 Even with the little research done on it, CAM has not been proven to be effective.
 Studies that have been done will be cited by CAM practitioners in an attempt to claim a basis in science.
 These studies tend to have a variety of problems, such as small samples, various biases, poor research design, lack of controls, negative results, etc. Even those with positive results can be better explained as resulting in false positives due to bias and noisy data.

 Alternative medicine may lead to a false understanding of the body and of the process of science.
 Steven Novella, a neurologist at Yale School of Medicine, wrote that government-funded studies of integrating alternative medicine techniques into the mainstream are "used to lend an appearance of legitimacy to treatments that are not legitimate."
-Marcia Angell considered that critics felt that healthcare practices should be classified based solely on scientific evidence, and if a treatment had been rigorously tested and found safe and effective, science-based medicine will adopt it regardless of whether it was considered "alternative" to begin with.
+Marcia Angell proposed that healthcare practices should be classified based solely on scientific evidence, and if a treatment had been rigorously tested and found safe and effective, science-based medicine will adopt it regardless of whether it was considered "alternative" to begin with.
 It is possible for a method to change categories (proven vs. unproven), based on increased knowledge of its effectiveness or lack thereof.
 Prominent supporters of this position are George D. Lundberg, former editor of the Journal of the American Medical Association (JAMA) and the journal's interim editor-in-chief Phil Fontanarosa.